Changissnz/nu_merchant_principal/README.md

 Some idioms impose remarkable influence on matters of this kind of decision-making.
-One of them is something similar to "give an inch, give a mile", an absolutist belief on the lack of limits on the magnitude when any lone possibility is enabled.
+One of them is something similar to "give an inch, give a mile", an absolutist belief on the lack of limits for the magnitude after any lone possibility is enabled.
 There is concern over the directionality of the course of events, transpired all due to some arbitrary degree of enablement, with respect to some thing.